natepuppy/Tally/README.md

 Frontend Options
 React native (Works on iOS or Android) or React, iOS and Android (each team member will take one front end option)

+Entities:
+- Worksheets
+- Readings
+- Students
+- Teachers
+- Curriculum

 # Business
 A free app with a paid version that includes data analytics and learning algorithms.
+I think this kind of data will be important in the future of A.I.

 # Legal
+Privacy: We can use fake data for the class and then simply have a terms and services agreement.

-Ideas usually are worth nothing.
-We could use startup method of "slicing the pie" if people want to actually pursue this otherwise it will just be a school project.
+Business: Ideas usually are worth nothing.
+We could use the startup method of "slicing the pie" if people want to actually pursue this otherwise it will just be a school project.
-# Business